Three Friends, One Diary – vol. 1

 Giada Pavesi

-Giada Pavesi is a writer from Cremona, where she lives with her snobbish cat and a few too many plants, but whenever she can, she takes her yellow suitcase and travels.
-So she could read all day, she started studying foreign languages and literature at the University of Milan and then Leicester, in England.
-She has worked as a waitress, entertainer, translator, librarian and probably more.
+Giada Pavesi is a writer from Cremona, where she lives with her snobbish cat and a few too many plants—but whenever she gets the chance, she grabs her yellow suitcase and sets off on a trip.
+To justify reading all day, she began studying foreign languages and literature at the University of Milan, and later in Leicester, England.
+She has worked as a waitress, entertainer, translator, librarian... and probably a few other things too.

 Discover More